CROFT: A scalable three-dimensional parallel Fast Fourier Transform (FFT) implementation for High Performance Clusters: Implementation and verification

 \subsection{Parallelization and optimization}

 Message Passing Interface (MPI) library is used to communicate across the processes in a distributed cluster.
-The total number of processes are virtually arranged in 2D virtual communication grid as shown in figure \ref{fig:vgrid}, with $P_y$ as the number of processes along the $Y$ axis and $P_z$ as the number of processes along the $Z$ axis.
+The total number of processes are virtually arranged in 2D virtual communication grid as shown in figure \ref{fig:vgrid}.
+Here $P_y$ is the number of processes along the $Y$ axis and $P_z$ is the number of processes along the $Z$ axis.

 Initially, as the data is contiguous along the X axis, each process first performs a 1D FFT along it.
 For all the nodes to have the $Y$ dimension locally available, a global transpose is required.
 It then takes global transpose and performs 1D FFT along the $Y$ axis.
 At this stage, to swap the X and Y axis, all-to-all communication between processes within the same row of the virtual communication grid takes place.
 It again performs global transpose and 1D FFT along the $Z$ axis.
 This global transpose is required for the nodes to have the $Z$ dimension locally available.
 Here, all-to-all communication between processes within the same column of the virtual communication grid is required to swap the data along the $Y$ and $Z$ axis.